 Jenkins needs a user to connect to the build node.
 The user is created by the adduser command.
 The Jenkins user does not need any privilege.

-Jenkins master will use SSH to connect to the slave node.
-During the first connection, it installs the slave.jar file which manages the launch of remote builds on the slave.
-For the SSH connection, the password authentication is possible but I've setup a public key authentication that I've setup on the FreeBSD node by using ssh-copy-id.
+connection, the password authentication is possible but I've setup a public key authentication that I've setup on the FreeBSD node by using ssh-copy-id

 At this stage, the FreeBSD build node is ready to be added on the Jenkins master node (through the Jenkins UI Manage Jenkins/Manage Nodes).